The Mountain Top

 Using the method I'd just learned, I began to map the conflict these symptoms pointed toward.
 The structure that emerged was deceptively simple:

-A (Goal): Continually improving my experience of life
+A (My Goal): Continually improving my experience of life

 B (Benefits of helping others):